Pmistry5299/Unique_Bank/readme.md

 [**USER.db:**](./USER.db) This appears to be in SQLite database file storing user account information.

+The application interacts with the SQLite database to store and retrieve account information, including account numbers, PINs, and balances.
+Users are prompted for input through the command line, and the application provides feedback and options based on the user's selections.

 ## Key features and functionalities:

 **Account Creation:** Users can create new bank accounts with unique account numbers and PINs.
 The system generates a new account number automatically.